-The Spark 1:18 scale replica is a full featured dealer edition release (limited to 1000 units), complete with inscribed based and display cover.
+The Spark 1:18 scale replica is a full-featured dealer edition release (limited to 1000 units), complete with an inscribed based and display cover.
 Nicely presented in a large grey box, larger than the norm for us diecast collector’s obliviously due to the added footprint of the base and cover.
 As the photos will show everything came apart without issue, the model is secured to the base with three screws that were easily removed.

-If you don’t already know this is a sealed resin model by Spark’s.
+If you don’t already know this is a sealed resin model by Sparks.
 The exterior of the model is well crafted as usual but there are some issues I will shortly point out.
 Overall body lines seem to capture the 1:1 well, though the ride height seems a bit more aggressive on the model than the original, I personally prefer it this way.
-Paint is rich and smooth throughout.
+The paint is rich and smooth throughout.
 I love the exterior colour, being an Audi owner a very similar colour was released for the MK1 Audi TT Coupe called Aviator Grey, which is still highly sought after 10 years after its introduction.

-Also lower spoiler found just underneath the doors, the angle and overall size is slightly different from the 1:1.
+Also lower spoiler found just underneath the doors, the angle and overall size are slightly different from the 1:1.
 The original is more pronounced and aggressive whereas the model is subtle and passive.
 I’m not sure if this was a miss on Spark’s part, a manufacturing process or maybe both…

 The wheels are custom 19” Porsche Fuch with black centers featuring detailed rotors and calipers (yellow was a great choice of colour) in the background.
-Overall well executed, and a great touch by Porsche designers to bring the classic style into a modern masterpiece.
+Overall well-executed, and a great touch by Porsche designers to bring the classic style into a modern masterpiece.
 My only beef is the level of execution with the chrome work, definitely not up to par with a model costing me just north of $200.
 And you all know I’m a huge fan of wheels on models, my favourite part always!

-I can’t detail the motor other than the bottom end, as we know we’re reviewing a resin model here, nonetheless the detail for what is visible is quite impressive!
+I can’t detail the motor other than the bottom end, as we know we’re reviewing a resin model here, nonetheless, the detail for what is visible is quite impressive!
 Best detail I’ve seen on a Porsche resin model to date.
-Spark even went as far as adding metal or plastic chromed tail pipes.
+Spark even went as far as adding metal or plastic chromed tailpipes.
 They look very authentic as the photos will illustrate.

 I know this model won’t be for everyone, its resin, its expensive, and not easily attainable for all collectors.
-Some of the cost can definitely be attributed to the dealer edition fixture and packaging.
+Some of the costs can definitely be attributed to the dealer edition fixture and packaging.
 I’m a huge Porsche fan so for me to own a piece of a 911 Sport Classic does mean something, even if it is in resin form.
-Also this is a limited edition piece that as with the 1:1 will surely go up in value.
+Also, this is a limited edition piece that as with the 1:1 will surely go up in value.
 Do I wish the model was perfect, yes sir, and at this price point it should be!
 I guess I’m saying come to your own conclusions, how important is the model for you?
 Enjoy the pics!